CalculatedContent/WeightWatcher/README.md

 That orange spike on the far right is the tell-tale clue; it's caled a **Correlation Trap**.

 A **Correlation Trap** is characterized by Fig (b); here the actual (green) and random (red) ESDs look almost identical, except for a small shelf of correlation (just right of 0).
 And random (red) ESD, the largest eigenvalue (orange) is far to the right of and seperated from the bulk of the ESD.

 ![Correlation Traps](./img/correlation_trap.jpeg)

 When layers look like Figure (b) above, then they have not been trained properly because they look almost random, with only a little bit of information present.
-And the information the layer learned may even be spurious
+And the information the layer learned may even be spurious.

-Moreover, the metric <code>num_rand_spikes</code> (in the details data frame) contains the number of spikes (or traps) that appear in the layer.
+Moreover, the metric `num_rand_spikes` (in the `details` dataframe) contains the number of spikes (or traps) that appear in the layer.

-The **SVDSharpness Transform** can be used to remove Correlation Traps during training (after each epoch) or after training using
+The `SVDSharpness` transform can be used to remove Correlation Traps during training (after each epoch) or after training using

 ```python
 sharpemed_model = watcher.SVDSharpness(model=...)